 Here’s a round up of just a few University-wide opportunities specifically for PhD students…

 - MAP (Manchester Access Programme) mentor – MAP is the University’s flagship widening participation scheme, supporting the progression of talented local sixth form (Year 12) students into The University of Manchester or another research intensive university.
 Applications usually open at the beginning of November and close mid-December.
 For more information, take a look at the MAP website.

 - Widening Participation Fellow: A paid position where you write and deliver a range of activities for young people who are from backgrounds that are underrepresented in higher education.
 It involves giving workshops and talks, taking part in speed networking events and all sorts of careers events.
 Applications usually open in July each year.
 Keep an eye on the Engagement blog and your weekly newsletter.

 - Postgraduate Research Summer Showcase: Held annually in June, the event invites all PhD students to present their work at an event open all staff and students as well as other stakeholders.
 It’s a great way to try out different ways of engaging people with your research.
 For more information about the PRSS click here.

-Outside the University, interesting schemes include, the brightclub where comedy and postgraduate research meet, PubhD where you have 10 minutes to explain your research to a pub audience!
-If inspiring young people is where your interest lies – then check out the the brilliant club which places PhD students in secondary schools to deliver tutorials.
+Outside the University, interesting schemes include, the brightclub where comedy and postgraduate research meet.
+Or if inspiring young people is where your interest lies – then check out the the brilliant club which places PhD students in secondary schools to deliver tutorials.

 This is just a flavour of what’s out there – but gives you an idea of the breadth activity going on.
 For more information visit Public Engagement at Manchester or check out the National Co-ordinating Centre for Public Engagement and Vitae.